Speaker Proposals are Being Accepted for the Following Events:

 Submit a topic that is clear, focused and appealing - your session title and description is the content that will attract an audience to attend your session.

-As a vendor-neutral event, PAW's core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors speaking or co-presenting.
-If you represent an analytics software vendor, or a vendor of a software solution designed to support the development or deployment of analytics, regardless of whether the solution itself generates the analytical model or analytical component to be deployed, you are not eligible to submit the speaker proposal form below.
-As an alternative, you are encouraged to consider Becoming a Sponsor, and to suggest your clients submit a proposal to speak (point them to this web page).
+As a vendor-neutral event, PAW's core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors eligible to present or co-present.
+If you represent an analytics software vendor, a vendor of a software solution designed to support the development or deployment of analytics (regardless of whether the solution itself generates the analytical model or analytical component to be deployed), or a company with webpages or materials that gives the clear impression you sell an analytics software solution, then you are not eligible to submit the speaker proposal form below.
+As an alternative, you are encouraged to consider Becoming a Sponsor, and/or to suggest your clients submit a proposal to speak (point them to this web page).

 Speaker Benefits - What You Get: